capnproto/capnproto/kjdoc/tour.md

 Synchronous waits cannot be nested -- i.e. a `.then()` callback (see below) that is called by the event loop itself cannot execute another level of synchronous waits.
 Hence, synchronous waits generally can only be used at the top level of the thread.
 The API requires passing a `kj::WaitScope` to `.wait()` as a way to demonstrate statically that the caller is allowed to perform synchronous waits.
 Any function which wishes to perform synchronous waits must take a `kj::WaitScope&` as a parameter to indicate that it does this.

 Synchronous waits often make sense to use in "client" programs that only have one task to complete before they exit.
 On the other end of the spectrum, server programs that handle many clients generally must do everything asynchronously.
-At the top level of a server program, you will typically instruct the event loop to run forever like so:
+At the top level of a server program, you will typically instruct the event loop to run forever, like so:

 ```c++
 // Run event loop forever, do everything asynchronously.